 The first Black 'Peanuts' character finally gets his origin story in animated special

-Apple TV is streaming the origin story of the first Black American character in the "Peanuts" comic strip.
+Apple TV+ is streaming the origin story of the first Black character in the Peanuts comic strip.

-Charles Schulz first drew Franklin in 1968 after receiving a letter from a white Los Angeles school teacher named Harriet Glickman.
-She reached out to Schulz following the assassination of Rev. Dr. Martin Luther King Jr.
+Charles Schulz first drew Franklin in 1968 after receiving a letter from a white Los Angeles schoolteacher named Harriet Glickman.
+She reached out to Schulz following the assassination of Martin Luther King Jr.

 She wrote, "I've been asking myself what I can do to help change those conditions in our society which led to the assassination."